the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 Over the long run, JavaScript's properties of being a loosely typed, dynamic, and high level programming language running in the browser helped the language evolve to the giant in our industry with a high adoption rate by people being new to programming.

 This section has taught you about different terms when creating and changing variables in JavaScript.
-It's okay if you don't know all of these terms from the top of your head, however, the book tries to establish a baseline for a vocabulary, so that you always can refer back to certain sections if terms are unclear to you.
+It's okay if you don't know all of these terms from the top of your head, however, the book tries to establish a baseline of a vocabulary, so that you always can refer back to certain sections if terms are unclear to you.

 ### Exercises: